alfaroalex/mini-redis-jp/README.md

 # mini-redis-jp
-A python coded simple redis for learning Japanese
+A Rust coded simple redis for learning Japanese